 SECTORFILE the name of the file to which the SECTORMAP is written.
-The format of the the orbit under this name at the start, and at all monitors.
+In order to specify the the orbit under this name at the start, and at all monitors.

 (Default: "sectormap")

 KEEPORBIT The keeporbit attribute (with an optional name, keeporbit="name") stores start value provided for the closed orbit search; the values at the monitors are used by the threader.